 This year, the D Society will be exploring the theme of THE SACRIFICE OF ISAAC from a range of perspectives: critical, theological, philosophical, artistic, poetical, musical, theatrical.
 The seminars will run from 28 October 2016 to 2 June 2017 during Full Term, from 1.30pm-3.30pm, with an informal lunch in the Selwyn Room 12.30-1.30pm for the speaker to meet

 with graduate students.

 Meetings will be held at 1.30 in the Lightfoot Room, Faculty of Divinity.

-- 27th January: Title TBC Mr Andrew Reid, Director of the Royal School of Church Music
+- 27th January: 'Benjamin Britten: "Abraham and Isaac"' ~ Mr Andrew Reid, Director of the Royal School of Church Music

-- 10th February: Title TBC Professor Yvonne Sherwood, Professor of Biblical Cultures and Politics
+- 10th February: 'Grammars of Sacrifice: Ancient texts on futures, modalities, and what would have/could have/should have happened in Genesis 22' ~ Professor Yvonne Sherwood, Professor of Biblical Cultures and Politics

 - 24th February: “Obedience as a Religious Virtue: Aquinas and Kant on the Sacrifice of

 Isaac,” ~ Professor Rudi te Velde, Professor at the Tilburg School of Theology

 - 10th March 2017: “A Sacrifice Scene and an Unseen Sacrifice: Visual Depictions of Abraham